 2009 Chronic Disease Management Instructors trained

-2014 First annual Meals on Wheels Walkathon raises over $10,000 to benefit our Nutrition Program and first successful transitions occur from nursing homes to living centers under the Money Follows the Person demonstration project
+2014 First annual Meals on Wheels Walkathon raises over $10,000 to benefit our Nutrition Program.
+First successful transitions occur from nursing homes to living centers under the Money Follows the Person demonstration project.
+Facebook page is launched